markjnkim/es_mod/01-html/content/step-4-what-to-do.md

 Save, refresh, and then click on the links in the header.
 You'll see that the browser jumps down to these sections, and the URL in the address bar changes to `/run-buddy/index.html#what-you-do`.
 Very cool!
 We'll fill in the remaining `id` attributes in upcoming lessons.

-> **Rewind:** The `<a>` element, or anchor element, can also be used to route users to an entirely different website.
+> **Rewind:** The `<a>` element, or **anchor element**, can also be used to route users to an entirely different website.
 For example, the code `<a href="https://google.com">Google It!</a>` would turn the words "Google It!" into a clickable hyperlink that leads to Google's website.

-# Add the Images
+# Add the Trainer Images

-The company's design team has given us some new images to work with.
+The company's design team has given us some new images to use for the trainer's profile pictures.
 Download these [SVG files](./link-needed) and add them to your `assets/images` folder.
 You may be wondering why these are SVGs and not JPGs or PNGs.
-In fact, what's an SVG?
+In fact, what is an SVG?

 Just for fun, open one of these new files in VS Code.
 It'll look something like this: